 - In an open area you are deemed hit if you are within 5 metres of where the detonation occurred whether you are hit by a BB or not unless fully behind hard cover when the grenade detonates.

 - Airsoft Grenade Launchers such as 203s are permitted, see below for rules of use.

 - You must call 203 before pulling the trigger and the majority of BBs must go into the room.
 Any player in the room is eliminated if the shot is fired within 2 metres of the door/window/ opening.
 If you fire a 203 further than 2 metres away from the door/window/opening then any player within a metre of the door frame inside the room is eliminated.

 - In open areas 203s are directional so you must be hit by a BB in that situation similar to someone firing at you with a RIF.
 You must call 203 as with non-directional 203s above.

-- Airsoft Grenades must be thrown under arm, and not modified or drilled
+- Airsoft Grenades must be thrown under arm.
+They must not be modified/drilled and as purchased.

-- You are permitted to grenade over a wall but the grenade must be dropped over the wall and not lobbed or thrown
+- You are permitted to place a grenade over a wall (Lobbing is not permitted).

 - We allow the use of bona fide Airsoft Equipment.
 Any equipment we feel is unsafe or may cause issues/ confusion with gameplay is generally prohibited to use.
 Homemade devices are prohibited.